Get all the latest data for Nicosia

 Does a property price drop look likely in Nicosia as of 2026?

-The single macro factor that would most increase the odds of a price drop in Nicosia is a significant rise in mortgage rates, which would squeeze affordability and reduce buyer demand, especially for higher-priced properties.
+The single macro factor that would most raise the risk of a price drop in Nicosia is a mortgage affordability shock, because local buyers matter more here than holiday-home buyers.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Nicosia.